menandmice/micetro_docs/guides/implementation/dns_agents_linux.rst

-    "Micetro DNS Agent daemon", "mmremoted, usually in /usr/sbin or /usr/local/sbin" "Micetro external static zone handling utilities", "mmedit and mmlock, usually in /usr/bin or /usr/local/bin" "Data directory for Micetro DNS agent", "Usually /var/named, /etc/namedb, /var/lib/named, or something within a chroot jail; the same location as before the DNS Agent was installed"
+    "Micetro DNS Agent daemon", "mmremoted, usually in /usr/sbin or /usr/local/sbin" "Micetro external static zone handling utilities", "mmedit and mmlock, usually in /usr/bin or /usr/local/bin" "Data directory for Micetro DNS Agent", "Usually /var/named, /etc/namedb, /var/lib/named, or something within a chroot jail; the same location as before the DNS Agent was installed"
     "Backup of original data directory", "Same as above, with '.bak' appended to the path" "New starting configuration file", "Usually either /etc/named.conf or /etc/namedb/named.conf; possibly located within a chroot jail"
     "Backup of original starting configuration file", "Same as above, with '.bak' appended to the path"